mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 }
 ```

-We'll want to change both of these for our "calculate mean" function.
-Let's start by changing the test input to an array of numbers, like below.
-Make sure to give your test a name (e.g., `my_array`) and hit `Save`.
+We'll want to change both of these for our `calculate_mean` function.
+Let's start by changing the test input to an array of numbers like below.
+Give your test a name (e.g., `my_array`) and hit `Save`.
 You should see a green banner at the top that says, _"The test event **my_array** was successfully saved."_

 ```javascript
 {